cycloss/dotfiles/.github/readme.md

 These dotfiles are mainly for zsh, but contain other small configs for nano etc. `~/.zshrc` is where the main config is, and it sources files stored in the `~/.zsh_custom` directory for organisation.

-The idea for these dotfiles is for them to be minimal (no plugin manager) but user friendly like the fish shell (which I used to use).
+The idea for these dotfiles is for them to be minimal (no plugin manager) but user friendly like the fish shell (which I used to use), and easy to manage by using a bare repo.
 Plugins used in the config include:

 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)